Jeff Bagwell: Continued employment by the Astros

 As part of a personal services contract Bagwell signed with the Astros, he served as a coach in spring training of 2007.

 On July 11, 2010, the Astros hired Bagwell to be their hitting coach, replacing Sean Berry.
 At the time of the switch, the Astros had the second-worst average (.237) in the majors and the worst OBP (.295).
 At the end of the season, the team marginally improved, but was still last in the league in OBP (.303) and SLG (.362) and Bagwell announced he would not return as hitting coach.

 After a five-year gap in contact with the Astros organization, Bagwell accepted a formal invitation from manager A. J. Hinch to be a guest instructor in spring training of 2015.

-Bagwell is currently employed by the Astros as a special advisor to team owner Jim Crane.
+He is currently a special advisor to team owner Jim Crane.